-For LANCOM DSL/I-1611 Office only A VPN (Virtual Private Network) can be used to set up cost-effective, public IP networks, for example via the ultimate network: the Internet.
+A VPN (Virtual Private Network) can be used to set up cost-effective, public IP networks, for example via the ultimate network: the Internet.

-The model LANCOM DSL/I-1611 Office from LCOS-Version 3.32 upwards is equipped with 5 channels by default.
+The models LANCOM 1621 ADSL/ISDN and LANCOM 1711 VPN are equipped with 5 channels by default.
 The additional LANCOM VPN Option can extend VPN support to 25 active tunnels.
+The VPN-25 Option also activates the VPN hardware accelerator in the LANCOM 1711 VPN.